kidlat2024/kidlatnews/content/news/2026/UNESCO Rejects Philippines’ Bid to List Chocolate Hills After Discovering They Are Not, In Fact, Chocolate.md

 In a brief statement, the Philippine Department of Tourism acknowledged UNESCO’s findings and said the application may have “leaned too heavily into poetic branding.”

 “We regret any confusion,” the statement read.
-“The Chocolate Hills are just chocolate in spirit.”
+“The Chocolate Hills are actually just chocolate in spirit.”

 UNESCO, however, confirmed that spirit-based chocolate does not meet World Heritage criteria.